Martin092/CSE_Project/README.md

 ### Usage
 - You can run the GUI by running `python3 aux/gui.py` from the root of the project.

 - You can run implementations of the Global Geometry Optimization algorithms by creating an instance of a subclass of `GlobalOptimizer` passing that  into an instance of `Benchmark`, then using `benchmark_run()`.
 See `ga_playground.py` for an example of this.
+- Note that running the benchmark may require an internet connection, as we make request to the [Cambridge Cluster Database](http://doye.chem.ox.ac.uk/jon/structures/LJ.html) to confirm whether the global minimum has been found.

 ### DelftBlue
 - If you have access to [DelftBlue](https://doc.dhpc.tudelft.nl/delftblue/) then you can also run these implementations there.
 (You could of course do this with any supercomputer, but we provide scripts specifically for DelftBlue).
 All scripts in the `scripts` folder (except for `run-checks.sh`) can be used to setup delftblue, transfer files to and from it, and run jobs.